 Our key aim is that when children leave us at the end of Year 6, they are secondary school ready and equipped with the following:

 If you have any further questions about our curriculum at Claycots, please contact your child’s class teacher in the first instance.
-For further guidance, please contact Miss Ward (Deputy Headteacher) via firstname.lastname@example.org
+For further guidance, please contact a member of our Senior Leadership Team via firstname.lastname@example.org.